 The Rila monastery – the most popular tourist site among all monasteries in Bulgaria

-September 20, 2010 by europeexplored No Comments
+Updated June 10, 2026 by europeexplored No Comments

-Rila Monastery is Bulgaria’s most sacred and visually spectacular site — a UNESCO World Heritage monastery hidden in the deep forests of the Rila Mountains, whose striped black-and-white arcades, golden domes, and vivid frescoes form the spiritual and architectural crown jewel of the Bulgarian Orthodox Church.
-Founded in the 10th century by the hermit Saint John of Rila, the monastery has been rebuilt and expanded over the centuries into a vast fortified complex of extraordinary beauty — the largest and most famous Eastern Orthodox monastery in the Balkans, and a symbol of Bulgarian national identity that survived five centuries of Ottoman rule.
+Rila Monastery is Bulgaria’s most sacred and visually spectacular site, a UNESCO World heritage monastery hidden in the deep forests of the Rila Mountains, whose striped black-and-white arcades, golden domes, and vivid frescoes form the spiritual and architectural crown jewel of the Bulgarian Orthodox Church.
+Founded in the 10th century by the hermit Saint John of Rila, the monastery has been rebuilt and expanded over the centuries into a vast fortified complex of extraordinary beauty, the largest and most famous Eastern Orthodox monastery in the Balkans, and a symbol of Bulgarian national identity that survived five centuries of Ottoman rule.

 View The Rila monastery – the most popular tourist site among all monasteries in Bulgaria in a larger map